 Recommended Stock Investing Posts:

-The mutual funds offered by TD Ameritrade are better quality than what you will find on Betterment, but you will wind up paying more up front.
-This might be an issue for the little guy, but for someone who has been around the block a few times might find more value in the extra cost.
-You will have to pay $49.99 a piece for a mutual fund on TD Ameritrade, which is high if you compare it to many of their competitors.
+The mutual funds offered by TD Ameritrade are better quality than what you will find on Betterment, but you will wind up paying more upfront.
+This might be an issue for the little guy, but someone who has been around the block a few times might find more value in the extra cost.
+You will have to pay $49.99 apiece for a mutual fund on TD Ameritrade, which is high if you compare it to many of their competitors.
 But as I said before, you’re getting a lot for your money.

 Like Betterment, TD Ameritrade does not have an account minimum.
 So, you don’t need a lot to get started.
 However, you will have to pay more for a broker-assisted trade, which costs $44.99.
 If you’re a new investor, it might be an issue.
 But if you’re a little more seasoned, then chances are you won’t be using this service.

-TD Ameritrade gets their research data from a third party, which uses 34 different technical indicators.
+TD Ameritrade gets its research data from a third party, which uses 34 different technical indicators.
 The charts are very easy to read, and they are simple to understand.
 So, there is no guesswork when it comes to analyzing the financial information being presented.
-The desktop application (what they call Thinkorswim) offers a variety of charts and graphs that are streamed in real time.
+The desktop application (what they call Thinkorswim) offers a variety of charts and graphs that are streamed in real-time.
 So, you can be updated whenever there is a change in the market.